Background

 Cystic fibrosis (CF) is a genetic condition that affects more than 10,000 people in the UK.
 People with CF accumulate thick, sticky mucus in their lungs, gut and other organs.
 They need to follow a time-consuming treatment routine every day to maintain their health.
 For example, most adults with CF dedicate between one and four hours every day to their treatments.
 This treatment burden can impact everyday life significantly for people with CF and their families, interfering with their work, school, university or home life.
 It often makes routine activities more difficult, and limits social activities.
 In addition to their usual treatments, a lot of extra treatment – such as antibiotic injections, hospital visits and stays in hospital – is necessary when they are unwell.
 Feedback from the CF community has indicated that reducing treatment burden is considered to be their top research priority.

 HEP02 was a single-centre study, which found that while people with cystic fibrosis prioritised improving their life expectancy, but were willing to accept reductions in this outcome in order to reduce their treatment burden.
-This study will help generalise these findings to the broader, UK CF population, and will investigate how preferences vary across sub-strata of the population.
+This study helped generalise these findings to the broader, UK CF population, and investigated how preferences vary across sub-strata of the population.

 Project aims